TrellixVulnTeam/quaran-timeismoney_7G6A/README.md

 Current code assumes Unix based OS (for navigation and such).

-A recent application: scraped historical data for largest canadian stocks and computed a loooottt of RMSE's between normalized historical data to create equivalence classes for diversification purposes.
+A recent application: scraped historical data for largest canadian stocks and computed a lot of RMSE's between normalized historical data to create equivalence classes for diversification purposes.

+Checkout [this video](https://nnethercott.github.io/natenethercott/projects/stockbot.html) to see the code in action doing a basic data scrape.